nachoplus/tychoCatServer/README.md

 ========
 Introduction
 ------------
 CatServer is a http ephemerids server.
-Its aim is provide a collection of objects present in a sky region at given time.
+Its aim is to get a collection of objects present in a sky region at given time.
 CatServer was development for LSSS (http://www.lasagraskysurvey.es/) NEO hutting project.

-At this time its provide ephemerids for:
+At this time CatServer provide ephemerids for:
 * satellites in NORAD database.
 (More than 15000 objects)
 * know asteroids in Minor Planet Center (MPC).
 (More than 650000 asteroids)
 * UCAC4 star catalog.(over 113 million objects)

-In the near future its wil be provide also:
+In the near future it  will be provide also:
 * Planets and natural satellite (to be done)
 * Hiperleda galaxies (to be done)